jangde/Predicting_Credit_Card_approvals/README.md

 While building this credit card predictor, we tackled some of the most widely-known preprocessing steps such as scaling, label encoding, and missing value imputation.
-We have used Logistic Regression model to come up with the solution and the reason for selecting this model is because linear regression models are useful for predicting continuous (numeric) variables.
+I have used Logistic Regression model to come up with the solution and the reason for selecting this model is because linear regression models are useful for predicting continuous (numeric) variables.
 However, the target value in Approved is binary and can only be values of 1 or 0.
 The applicant can either be issued a credit